MacMillan Bloedel: Bloedel, Stewart and Welch

-H.R.
-MacMillan Export Company
+H. R. MacMillan Export Company

 The last of the three pre-merger companies was the H.R.
 MacMillan Export Company, which was created in 1919 by Harvey, or H.R.
 MacMillan, British Columbia's first Chief Forester.
 MacMillan reportedly gained considerable experience in world lumbering during World War I. With his colleague Whitford Julian VanDusen, another forester, MacMillan incorporated a company in 1919 to sell British Columbia lumber products to foreign markets.
 In 1924, they established a shipping company that would become one of the world's biggest charter companies.
 With the creation of Seaboard Lumber by the other mill owners in British Columbia, there was a major threat to MacMillan, as Seaboard was to export all the lumber from the companies that founded it leaving MacMillan without the lumber needed to fulfill their orders.
 MacMillan responded by beginning to purchase mills and creating the first truly integrated forestry company in British Columbia.

 During World War II, MacMillan acquired numerous small mills and timber tenures on the south coast of British Columbia.

-Merger of 1951
+History of MacMillan Bloedel

+MacMillan and Bloedel Limited, 1951–1959

 In 1951 Bloedel, Stewart and Welch merged with H.R.
 MacMillan to form MacMillan Bloedel Limited.
 The two companies had timber holdings side-by-side and there was a natural synergy from this merger.
 Bloedel, Stewart and Welch held many timber resources and MacMillan was the first truly integrated forestry company in British Columbia.
 The merger in 1951 created a company that would be able to compete on the global scene.

-Global expansion
+MacMillan, Bloedel and Powell River Limited, 1959–1966

+On 31 December 1959, MacMillan and Bloedel completed its merger with the Powell River Company.
+The merger was carried out via a stock swap, whereby MacMillan and Bloedel shares were exchanged for shares in Powell River.
+On 4 January 1960, the name of the Powell River Company Limited was changed to MacMillan, Bloedel and Powell River Limited.

 Beginning in the 1960s, MacMillan Bloedel expanded across North America as well as to Europe and the United Kingdom.
 At its peak, acquisitions and construction activities gave MacMillan Bloedel worldwide assets of more than C$4 billion.

-The MacBlo Building
+MacMillan Bloedel Limited, 1966–1999

+At the company's annual meeting in 1966, shareholders voted to shorten its name to MacMillan Bloedel Limited.
+Along with the name change, in 1967 the company commissioned a new logo designed by Lester Beall (1903–1969).

 The Brutalist MacMillan Bloedel Building located at Thurlow and Georgia Street in downtown Vancouver was a highlight of the early architectural career of Arthur Erickson, who advocated the use of concrete as "the new marble" and employed it in the building's stark design, which is often compared locally to a concrete waffle.
 The building, completed in 1969, won the Massey Medal in 1970.